elchicodepython/SARF/README.md

 <img src="docs/assets/common/logo_rtd.png" style="height: 300px"/>
 </div>

-# SARF - The easy way to capture and trace your cybersecurity audit actions.
+# SARF - The Pentester Pipeline.

 > This is currently an ALFA.
 It is a project that I imagined long ago and now I have begun to build.